 Choosing which programming and sports to offer at your facility can be challenging.
 An indoor soccer facility could be configured to double as an indoor football field.
 However, an indoor baseball and indoor softball area might each need a separate field to accommodate your needs.
 Once you have an idea of which events you will offer, consider how your sports facility design will cater to the players, spectators and visitors who frequent your complex.

-Planning for Players and Spectators
+Planning for Players, and Spectators and Vendors

 Consider how many events you may host throughout a single day then try to anticipate the number of spectators who may attend these games.
 Friends and family members will attend these competitions, and more importantly, will need places to congregate before and after their player's game.
 Your spectator seating needs to accommodate a large audience consisting of visitors attending games throughout the day.